jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2023-06-01-kafka-development-with-docker-part-4/index.md

 authors:
   - JaehyeonKim
 images: []
-description: Kafka includes the Producer/Consumer APIs that allow client applications to send/read streams of data to/from topics in a Kafka cluster.
-While the main Kafka project maintains only the Java clients, there are several open source projects that provide the Kafka client APIs in Python.
-In this post, I'll demonstrate how to develop producer/consumer applications using the kafka-python package.
+description: Kafka producer and consumer applications written in Python with kafka-python, one of several open source alternatives to the Java clients.
 ---

 [**UPDATE 2025-10-01**]